INTENS-FI/intens/rest-api.md

 - GET returns the names of defined defaults as a list.
-With `?values=true` or `?only=v1,v2,...` it returns a JSON object with names and values.  `only` restricts output to the listed variables).
+With `?values=true` or `?only=v1,v2,...` it returns a JSON object with names and values.  `only` restricts output to the listed variables, which must all exist, otherwise `404 Not found` results.
 - PUT with an object replaces all defaults.

 #### `default/`*x*